Skip to main content

 openssl s_client -CAfile verify/mesh-ca.pem -verify_return_error -connect ${frontendIP}:443 < /dev/null

-Certificate SAN and manifest update (optional)
+Updating the certificate SAN and the manifest (optional)

 By default, mesh certificates are issued with a wildcard DNS entry.
 The web frontend is accessed via load balancer IP in this demo.
 Tools like curl check the certificate for IP entries in the subject alternative name (SAN) field.
 Validation fails since the certificate contains no IP entries as a SAN.
 For example, a connection attempt using the curl and the mesh CA certificate with throw the following error: